API Reference¶

 # Range scenario: vary education while holding others at mean

-x3 <- setx(z, education = 12:20, fn = mean)
+z <- setx(z, education = 12:20, fn = "mean")

-# Multiple factor levels
+# Vary a factor across its levels

-x4 <- setx(z, region = c("North", "South", "East", "West"), fn = median)
+z <- setx(z, region = c("North", "South", "East", "West"), fn = "median")

 Notes: